wikid24/ffxiv_mmd_tools_helper/README.md

 Credits:
 - Video/model conversion by me (wikid24)
 - Model by Square Enix
-- MMD Body Motion by
+- MMD Body Motion by かりんとう - https://www.nicovideo.jp/watch/sm33513391
+- Song - Elephant (Ignite) by Funkin Matt

 ------------
 While this tool is geared towards FFXIV model conversion, the majority of it's features can be used for conversion for any MMD models.